 Q: How did you get to where you are today?

-Michael: I was lucky enough to know exactly what I wanted to do for a career before applying to colleges, and decided to attend a specialized school because of that goal.
+Michael: I was lucky enough to know exactly what I wanted to do for a career before applying to colleges, and decided to attend a specialized school.
 Once I got into Champlain’s Game Art program, the next four years were constant hard work, learning, and improvement.
-Hard work and dedication brought me to the point where I could start growing my network and, with Champlain’s help, I was able to do so.
 Eventually, I found myself at a point at which I had multiple job offers to choose from, and I chose to work at Velan.

 Brennan: I knew I wanted to make video games pretty much as soon as I realized making video games was something a person could do.
 I really enjoyed drawing and painting, and the idea of making game art just clicked for me.